datascopeanalytics/operating-agreement/doc/operating_agreement_sanitized.md

 be deemed to be a reference to **Schedule A** as amended and in effect from time to time.

-Section 3.2 Member Representations and Warranties  TC "Section 3.2 Member Representations and Warranties" \\f C \\l "2" .
+Section 3.2 Member Representations and Warranties.
 Each Member hereby represents and warrants to the other Members and the Company as
 follows: